Decoherence effects in non-classicality tests of gravity: Introduction

 \section{Introduction}

 Testing the quantumness of gravity represents an outstanding challenge that has been approached from different perspectives \cite{kiefer2007}.
 Clearly the direct detection of the graviton - the quantum mediator of the gravitational interaction - would undeniably confirm the quantumness of gravity.
 However, the current state-of-art technology is not yet sufficiently advanced to allow for such a detection \cite{rothman2006,dyson2012}, and alternative paths need to be explored.
 Several low-energy table-top experiments were proposed over the years, which aim at testing effects resulting from either of a quantum \cite{pikovski2012,carney2019,carlesso2019,balushi2018,parikh2020} or a classical theory of gravity \cite{kafri2014}.
-Among such proposals, we focus on two of them, one by Bose \textit{et al.} \cite{bose2017} and Marletto-Vedral \cite{marletto2017c} (BM) and one by Krisnanda \textit{et al.} \cite{krisnanda2020}, which seem to be within reach of the current technology.
+Among such proposals, we focus on two of them, one by Bose \textit{et al.} \cite{bose2017} and Marletto-Vedral \cite{marletto2017c} (BM) and one by Krisnanda \textit{et al.}~\cite{krisnanda2020}, which seem to be within reach of the current technology.
 They rely on the generation of a gravitationally induced entanglement between two masses, which would work as a witness of the non-classical nature of the gravitational mediator \cite{marletto2017c,bose2017}.
-This new approach to witnessing non-classical features of gravity has been subject of intense study and debate \cite{belenchia2018,altamirano2018,khosla2018,hall2018,christodoulou2019,belenchia2019,marletto2017b,marletto2020,marshman2020,marletto2017a,bhole2020,chevalier2020}, and is at the core of several recent experimental proposals \cite{christodoulou2018,christodoulou2020,miao2020,howl2020,matsumura2020}.
+This new approach to witnessing non-classical features of gravity has been subject of intense study and debate {\cite{belenchia2018,altamirano2018,khosla2018,hall2018,anastopoulos2018,christodoulou2019,belenchia2019,marletto2017b,marletto2020,marshman2020,marletto2017a,bhole2020,chevalier2020,miki2021}}, and is at the core of several recent experimental proposals \cite{christodoulou2018,christodoulou2020,miao2020,howl2020,matsumura2020}.
 Since the gravitational interaction is weak, one needs to employ large masses to achieve a measurable amount of entanglement in an experimentally reasonable time.
 However, larger masses are strongly affected by the environmental noises.
 Such effects, in particular decoherence, suppress quantum superpositions and thus hinder the entanglement generated by gravity.
-Therefore, it is crucial to consider explicitly decoherence effects in the dynamics of the system.
+Therefore, it is crucial to consider explicitly environmental decoherence effects in the dynamics of the system.
 Moreover, since these setups are very sensitive to any source of decoherence, one should account also for non-standard decoherence sources as those described by models of spontaneous wavefunction collapse.
 These models represent possible solutions to the quantum measurement problem.
 They modify the standard evolution due to quantum mechanics by introducing stochastic and non-linear terms in the Schr\"odinger equation \cite{bassi2003,bassi2013}.
 While these models are still under active testing \cite{Adler:2019aa,Zheng:2020aa,vinante2020,Vinante:2020aa}, it is instructive to account for their possible effects in these setups.
+Additional decoherence effects can rise from different processes related to gravity, as those proposed and analysed in \cite{terashima2004,terashima2005,esfahani2007,ahmadi2012,ahmadi2014,ralph2014,gooding2014,pikovski2015,gooding2015,carlesso_decoherence2016,pang2016,plato2016,dehdashti2017}.
+Our approach can easily be modified to include them, and the analysis is left for future research.